Subscribe to Our Newsletter

 BY Team Loanstreet

 According to the Real Estate and Housing Developers' Association (Rehda), the rejection rate for housing loans is as high as 60%, causing property sales to remain sluggish.
 There are many reasons for this issue, but the most common one is that the applicant is not eligible for the loan.
-Which is why it is important for you to check your eligibility first before applying for a home loan.
+This is why you need to check your eligibility first before applying for a home loan.

 What's covered in this article?